UCL-NT/SNE-repo/README.md

 # SNE-repo
-Analyses of Structural Network Efficiency
+## Analyses of Structural Network Efficiency
+from paper "Residual structural network efficiency of bilateral functional-defined brain networks correlates with working memory performance in chronic post-stroke aphasia"

+### -Environment-
+  + python 3.1
+  + installed packages: numpy, scipy, pandas, sklearn, networkx

+### -Ready for these files-
+  + Functional-defined network: excel file including the functional-defined networks and corresponding AAL parcels (see network_AALindex.xlsx)
+  + PCA scores: excel file including all PCA factors and scores of each participant (see PCA_factors.xlsx)
+  + Lesion volume: excel file including lesion volume of each participant (see control.xlsx)
+  + All quantified outputs from Lesion Quantification Toolkit under Matlab

+### Steps:
-- put three python files (build_network_graph.py, part_corr.py, data_read.py) together in a folder
+1. Put three python files (build_network_graph.py, part_corr.py, data_read.py) together in a folder
-- Run command line through terminal in the same folder (where you put all the python files)
+2. Run command line through terminal in the same folder (i.e. where you put all the python files)

-How to run build_network_graph.py
+    1. run build_network_graph.py
--	After getting all quantified outputs from Lesion Quantification Toolkit under Matlab, network graph and the efficiency can be built and measured through build_network_graph.py under Python
+    2. run part_corr.py

+#### Run build_network_graph.py
--	After running the build_network_graphy.py, a output file networkEfficiency.xlsx will be generated.
+##### *After running build_network_graphy.py, an output file networkEfficiency.xlsx will be generated in the same folder.
   There are 4 inputs to put in the command line:
-1.	quantified output directory (where you put the outputs from Matlab)
+  + quantified output directory (where you put the quantified outputs)
-2.	excel file that saves the network parcel index (what structural parcels are included in each network)
+  + excel file with network parcel index (e.g. network_AALindex.xlsx)
-3.	participants number
+  + total number of participants
-4.	threshold of remained connections run command line: python build_network_graph.py input1 input2 input3 input4
+  + threshold of residual connections

-Example command:
+##### Example command:

-python build_network_graph.py /MATLAB/Lesion_Quantification_Toolkit/Test_Outputs aal_parcels.xlsx 36 70.0
+  ###### python build_network_graph.py /MATLAB/Lesion_Quantification_Toolkit/Test_Outputs aal_parcels.xlsx 36 70.0

-How to run part_corr.py
+#### Run part_corr.py
--	After running the part_corr.py, a output file saving all results (r values and p values) will be generated.
+##### *After running part_corr.py, an output file saving all results (r values and p values) will be generated.
-There are 4 inputs to put in the command line:
+There are 5 inputs to put in the command line:
-1.	excel file that saves the variables (e.g. networkEfficiency.xlsx)
++ excel file with the efficiency variables (e.g. networkEfficiency.xlsx, generated from last step)
-2.	excel file that saves the corresponding variables you want to test (e.g. PCA factors in this case)
++ excel file with the corresponding behavioural variables (e.g. PCA factors in this case)
-3.	excel file that saves control variable
++ excel file with control variable (e.g. lesion volume in this case)
-4.	output file name you want
++ output file name
-5.	participants number

-run command line: python part_corr.py input1 input2 input3 input4 input5
++ total number of participants

-Example command
+##### Example command:

-python part_corr.py networkEfficiency.xlsx pca_factors.xlsx control.xlsx output_file 36
+  ###### python part_corr.py networkEfficiency.xlsx pca_factors.xlsx control.xlsx output_file 36

-python part_corr.py tractDisconnect.xlsx pca_factors.xlsx control.xlsx output_file 36